Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Abstract

 \section{Abstract}

 We are interested in the nonlinear damped Klein-Gordon equation

 on $\RR^d$ for $2\le d\le 5$ and energy sub-critical exponents $2 < p < \frac{d+2}{d-2}$.

-We construct multi-solitons, that is, solutions which behave for large times as a sum of decoupled solitons, in various configurations with symmetry: this includes multi-solitons whose soliton centers lie at the vertices of an expanding regular polygon (with or without a center), of a regular polyhedron (with a center), or of a higher dimensional regular polytope.
-We give a precise description of these multi-solitons: in particular the interaction between nearest neighbour solitons is asymptotic to $\ln (t)$ as $t \to +\infty$.
+We construct multi-soliton, that is, solutions which behave for large times as a sum of decoupled solitons, in various configurations with symmetry: this includes multi-soliton whose soliton centers lie at the vertices of an expanding regular polygon (with or without a center), of a regular polyhedron (with a center), of a higher dimensional regular polytope, or on a line.
+We give a precise description of these multi-solitons, in particular the interaction between nearest neighbour solitons is asymptotic to $\ln (t) - \frac{d-1}{2} \ln \ln t$ as $t \to +\infty$.

-We also prove that in any multi-soliton, the solitons can not all share the same sign.
+We also prove that in any multi-soliton, the solitons cannot share all the same sign.